 If you have an older desktop Macintosh or PowerBook, the VGA cable may not fit when you try to connect it.
-If so, you'll need to use a Macintosh desktop adapter to connect the VGA cable to your computer (available from EPSON; see page 14).
+If so, you'll need to use a Macintosh desktop adapter to connect the VGA cable to your computer (available from EPSON; see page 12).

 - 1. To use the adapter, remove its cover as shown and set its DIP switches according to the resolution you want to use, such as 16-inch mode.
-A chart with the DIP switch settings is provided with the adapter. - 2.
+See your Macintosh documentation for instructions. - 2.
 Replace the cover and connect the adapter to the VGA cable.
 Then plug the cable (with the adapter) into the video port on your Macintosh. - 3.
 Tighten the screws on the connectors.